lululuqman/anime-char-search/README.md

-# ⚡ Anime Character Select ⚡
+# ⚡ Anime Character Search ⚡

 > A 90s-inspired **retro-futuristic anime character search app** powered by the [Jikan API](https://docs.api.jikan.moe/).
 > Search your favorite anime characters and view their appearances 🎮✨